ACM40960/project-shiva-46/README.md

 ## Setup:

-  # This Repository is diveded in two part:
+  # This Repository is divided into two parts:

     1. Training
     2. Performig detection using pre train model